fahri314/Web2py-Cable-TV-Application/README.md

 # Web2py-cable-TV-Application

-open web2py.app.Kablo_TV.w2p file on your localhost.

 install and open web2py on your localhost.

+open web2py.app.Kablo_TV.w2p file on your web2py.

 and then upload this package. view or edit project.